 “Baby bonds”, “exchange traded debt”, “ETD” or just plain “bonds” is how we refer to debt instruments that are traded on exchanges that are more typical for stocks.

-The securities we follow and most typically call “baby bonds” are debt instruments with face values of $25, $50 or $100.
+The securities we follow and are most typically called “baby bonds” are debt instruments with face values of $25, $50 or $100.
 Specifically any debt that is exchange traded with a face value of less than $1000 is a “baby bond”.

 They may be labeled Notes, Senior Notes, Debentures, Junior Debentures or any of a number of different names, but for the most part they are the same.
 They are junior to secured debt, and senior to common and preferred stock in the capital stack.